mrfloris/mac/README.md

 ## Dock

-- I don't use the Dock really, I auto hide the dock, and I have it vertically on the left.
+- I don't use the Dock really, I auto hide the Dock, and I have it vertically on the left.
 I use Alfred to and Finder to do most things.
+It's also recommended to just remove the tools you really won't be using daily.
+And to start dragging some opened tools that you do use daily into the Dock.

 ## TODO